beorn7/histogram_experiments/README.md

   keeping this number the same over time allows merging of histograms, while changing it disrupts that.
-The buckets are then spaced logarithmically, resulting in “weird” bucket boundaries, but every power of 10 will also be a buckte boundary (10ms, 100ms, 1s, 10s, …).
+The buckets are then spaced logarithmically, resulting in “weird” bucket boundaries, but every power of 10 will also be a bucket boundary (10ms, 100ms, 1s, 10s, …).
 (The circlllhist idea of spacing buckets linearly within a power of 10 to have “round” numbers could easily be implemented in a very similar way.)
 - The bucketing schema is mirrored for negative observations.